Corporate documents and publications

 Te Pūkenga Annual Report 2021 was tabled in Parliament on 22 June 2022.
 To view, see Te Pūkenga Annual Report 2021.

-Our Briefing to the Incoming Minister (BIM) was provided to Hon Chris Hipkins shortly after his reappointment as Minister of Education, in November 2020.
-It is published here in its entirety with no redactions made.
+Our Briefing to the Incoming Minister (BIM) was provided to Hon Jan Tineti shortly after her appointment as Minister of Education, in February 2023.

 This Investment Plan sets out how we will support the Government’s goals for building a proactive, sustainable and inclusive economy and improving the wellbeing of all New Zealanders.